msoe-vex/spin-up/DESIGN.md

 This code loosely follows the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).

 Some notable exceptions are as follows:
 1. A few custom formatting rules are defined and automatically configured by the compiler.
-Use VS Code's autoformater (default: `Crtl+Shift+F`) to format files.
+Use VS Code's autoformater (default: *Ctrl + Shift + F*) to format files.
 2. `#pragma once` may be used in header files over `include` guards.
+3. `src` files are named using `.cpp` instead of `.cc`.

 # Organization
 Each file should have a namespace; even classes.
 Namespaces should be organized by folder; e.g. everything in the `hardware` folder should have the `hardware` namespace.